 - YOU BOTH agree to sign the required documents to get the divorce done by mail.

-IF SO, PICK ONE OF THE OPTIONS BELOW TO GET STARTED:
+IF SO, CLICK THE LINK BELOW TO GET STARTED:

 A Florida Divorce by Mail is NOT for you if:

-You and your spouse have even one thing on which you cannot agree, then you will not be able to get divorced without first going to a court hearing.
-OR
+You and your spouse have even one thing on which you cannot agree, then you will not be able to get divorced without first going to a court hearing,

 If your spouse doesn’t even know that you want a divorce.